 Spain:- Gross Corporate Profits (whole economy), before interest and taxation.

 Peaks and troughs in corporate profitability tend to precede those of the business cycle, with profit growth rates often peaking early in an economic expansion and then easing again before the downswing is fully underway.
-This leading cyclical pattern is represented in the chart (right) which shows recent corporate profits growth and forecasts for the United States, Germany, the United Kingdom (excluding North Sea oil and gas revenues) and Canada, with all five traversing somewhat similar paths over the next 5 years.
+This leading cyclical pattern is represented in the chart (below) which shows recent corporate profits growth and forecasts for the United States, Germany, the United Kingdom (excluding North Sea oil and gas revenues) and Canada, with all four traversing somewhat similar paths over the next 5 years.
 The US, German, French, UK, Canadian and Spanish series, as measured by the national accounts, are each based on a large sample of firms and are broadly comparable.